alexarchambault/argonaut-shapeless/doc/README.md

 `JsonSumCodec.obj` as `JsonSumCodec`, which encodes sealed traits as illustrated above.

-*argonaut-shapeless* provides `JsonSumCodec.typeField` as an alternative, which discriminates the various cases of a sealed trait by looking at a field, `type`, like
+`JsonSumCodec.typeField` is provided as an alternative, which discriminates the various cases of a sealed trait by looking at a field, `type`, like